top of page

 Time for Change

-I recently attended a presentation on the topic of Health Systems Innovation at McMaster University (Hamilton, Ontario), where the discussion focused on the future of health care, what it might look like, and how it can change from a reactive model to one that is proactive, participatory and where risk is shared.
-The speakers where:
+I attended a presentation a few years back on the topic of Health Systems Innovation at McMaster University (Hamilton, Ontario), where the discussion focused on the future of health care, what it might look like, and how it can change from a reactive model to one that is proactive, participatory and where risk is shared.

 • Dr. Des Gorman (Faculty of Medical and Health Sciences, University of Auckland), and